nationalarchives/static-site-template/README.md

 ### Boilerplate content

-This repo contains three basic pages to start you off with:
+This repo contains four basic pages to start you off with:

 - `src/index.md` - the home page
 - `src/accessibility/index.md` - the accessibility statement